Technology and Dementia

 Live session: Friday, July 31, 2020 at 8:30 a.m.
 Central Standard Time

 Technology and Dementia will convene researchers using technological-based research, including mobile technology, home-based technology and social networking, to apply innovative study design and potential solutions to Alzheimer’s disease and other dementia research.
 The program consists of invited speakers as well as oral and poster presentations from submitted abstracts.

 This session is organized by the ISTAART Technology and Dementia PIA.

 Researchers invested in the development and validation of technological resources for individuals affected by dementia.

-ISTAART membership makes AAIC even better: receive discounted registration, participate in professional interest areas (PIA), attend PIA Day scientific sessions (Saturday, July 21) and attend exclusive member-only scientific and networking events.
-Members also receive ongoing benefits throughout the year, including an online monthly subscription to Alzheimer's & Dementia: The Journal of the Alzheimer's Association, free online access to Neurobiology of Aging, access to the online career center, monthly e-newsletters, networking forums and extended LOI deadlines for the Alzheimer's Association International Research Grant Program.
+ISTAART membership makes AAIC even better: Receive discounted registration, participate in Professional Interest Areas (PIAs), attend PIA Day scientific sessions before AAIC begins and get access to exclusive members-only scientific and networking events.
+Members also receive ongoing benefits throughout the year, including an online monthly subscription to Alzheimer's & Dementia®: The Journal of the Alzheimer's Association, free online access to Neurobiology of Aging, access to an online career center, monthly e-newsletters, networking forums and extended LOI deadlines for the Alzheimer's Association International Research Grant Program.

 Go beyond the conference — network and collaborate year-round with a global community of leaders who are working to advance Alzheimer’s and dementia research.